 What are the good and bad things about living in Gdansk?

 Gdansk is one of the biggest and most interesting cities in Poland and life in Gdansk is interesting as well.
 It combines both the historical background and the modernity of Western European standards.
 We are not going to write here about what you might see and do in Gdansk when you come here as a tourist, and what are the best things to see in Gdansk.
 We will try to give you some hints on what to expect if you want to move here, to live and work in Gdansk.
 So, what are the good and bad things about living in Gdansk?

 What are the good things about living in Gdansk?

 The unemployment rate in Gdansk

-Living in Gdansk means living in a big, modern city and international environment
+To live in Gdansk means to live in a big, modern city and international environment

 Gdansk is a modern city, and it offers a lot of possibilities to spend free time: cinemas, theatres, opera, shopping centres, restaurants, gyms, language schools.
 There are lots of events during summer, but even during winter, you will find something for you.
 And if you don’t find it in Gdansk (for instance, we don’t have Aquapark in Gdansk, but there is one in Sopot and another in Reda), remember that Gdansk is part of Tricity so there are two more cities to look for it.
 As more and more foreigners come to Gdansk to study or work here, it is very probable that you will meet your compatriots here – either at work or at some social events.
 Try looking for Facebook or Couchsurfing events announcements to make your life in Gdansk more entertaining.